King County HPV Vaccine Promotion Project

 The HPV vaccine is cancer prevention.

 Human papillomavirus (HPV) is the most common sexually transmitted disease in the United States.
-While HPV is known to cause genital warts, certain strains of the virus can cause up to 6 types of cancer, including mouth and throat cancer, anal cancer, and others.
+HPV infections can cause genital warts.
+HPV infections can also lead to cancer, including cancer of the mouth and throat, cervix, penis, and other body parts.
 The HPV vaccine is the best way to protect against these life-threatening cancers.

 Seattle public high schools: